chuajiaxuan/TeamJXL-PocketGuardians/README.md

 2. Video: Access it [here]

 In Milestone 3, we've added several improvement to our gameplay to further enrich our players' experience in Pocket Guardian.
 We've included the following: 1) New currency a.k.a Gem that allows players to make in-game purchases 2) Power-Ups to strengthen their armies.
-These seek to add greater flavour into the game in providing an all-rounded gaming experience for our fellow players.
+These features seek to add greater flavour into the game in providing an all-rounded gaming experience for our fellow players.
 Last but not least, each gameplay now comes with a new purpose: To defender your precious fortress against pesky monsters within the stipulated time.